XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.12.3 Return

 - result (ndarray) - A 2-dimension numpy array indicating the result table with individual id and the number of visits for this individual.

 #### 2.1.13 Random entropy

 ##### 2.1.13.1 Description

 Compute the random entropy of a set of individuals.
-In this tool, we think every location is visited with equal probability, and the random entropy is defined as E<sub>rand</sub>(u)=log<sub>2</sub>(N<sub>u</sub>) , where N<sub>u</sub> is the number of distinct locations visited by individual `u`.
+In this tool, we think every location is visited with equal probability, and the random entropy is defined as Erand(u)=log2(Nu) , where Nu is the number of distinct locations visited by individual `u`.
 The more places the user went, the higher the value

 ##### 2.1.13.2 Arguments